ndcbe/optimization/org/syllabus.md

 * It is late at night, you are frustrated with syntax errors, and you just cannot get one of the homework problems to work.
 You find a screenshot on Canvas of code from a classmate and an associated discussion.
 Desperate to finish the assignment, you start adapting your code to follow the screenshot.
 To keep it simple, you copy line-by-line, do not change variable names, and copy some comments but skip others.
 You end up submitted code that looks almost identical to your classmate.
 You remember the instructor keeps emphasizing the comments should be in our own words to show that you understand the solution.
 You decide to go to bed and add those comments in the morning.
 You oversleep and submit code without any comments or acknowledgments of your classmates.
 This is prohibited by the collaboration policy because you submitted work that is not your own.
 You did not acknowledge sources, and you can not explain with confidence the solution procedure to the instructor or TA.
 * You have no prior programming experience and feel like you are falling behind.
 You feel like the homework takes you three times as long as your classmates.
 You conclude the only way you can keep up is to do the homework with a partner.
 They do half the assignment and you do the other half.
 You then exchange solutions.
 The person who completed each problem then explains the solution to the partner.
 Each person changes the comments, adds some extra white spaces, and changes a few variable names to ensure the solutions are not identical.
 This is prohibited by the collaboration policy because each person did not make an honest effort to solve every problem on their own.
 Although each person either explained or had the solutions explained to them, they likely cannot defend all of their solutions on their own to the TA or instructor.

-## Midterm Exam
+## Exams

-The midterm exam will take place during class as indicated on the [semester calendar](./calendar.md).
+The two exam will take place during class as indicated on the [semester calendar](./calendar.md).
 The exam will be closed book with no access to a computer.
-Students will be permitted to bring 2 sheets of letter size paper filled with handwritten notes.
+Students will be permitted to bring 2 sheets (exam 1) and 4 sheets (exam 2) of letter size paper filled with handwritten notes.

 ## Projects

-In the [Pyomo Mini-Project](../notebooks/assignments/Pyomo-Mini-Project.ipynb) you will hone your Pyomo skills and practice using optimization as an analysis tool.

-In the [Semester Project](../org/semester_project.md) you will independently explore a topic related to optimization.
-This serves, instead of a final exam, as a the major assessment vehicle for the semester.
+[Semester Projects](../org/semester_project.md) will be updated soon with more information.

 ## Grading Standards

 All computer code must be commented.
 No exceptions.

 All graphs must have labeled axes with UNITS.
 Likewise, all final answers need UNITS and should be rounded to the appropriate number of significant digits.
+For the projects, please prepare [publication quality graphics](https://ndcbe.github.io/data-and-computing/notebooks/01/Publication-Quality-Figures.html)

 Be sure to answer the questions that are asked.
 When discussing results, only report the appropriate number of significant figures.